 REEF [Reef Environmental Education Foundation] coordinates volunteer REEF surveys while promoting marine stewardship.
 Liz Foote

 Most projects fell somewhere in between—removing invasive plant species and replanting native varieties, working with turtles or monk seals or birds, beach cleanups, nursery work, collecting seeds, and so much more.
 In the words of 64-year-old volunteer Mary Mulhall, “I am not very strong, but there was always something fun and easy to do, from staffing the sign-in table to minding children in day care to serving lunch to bringing cold water to the Habitat folks who were doing the heavy lifting.
 At the end of each ‘work’ day, I have been tired, but gloriously happy.”

-On the Big Island, volunteers serve as monitors for the Hawaii Hawksbill Turtle Recovery Project.
+Volunteers served as monitors for the Hawaii Hawksbill Turtle Recovery Project, now completed.

 The Community Work Day Program coordinates cleanups and coastal reconstruction on a number of Hawaiian islands.